 The Tabasaran have been Sunni Muslims since the 8th century.
 The Russians conquered the Caucasus region in 1864.
 The Tabasaran are feared as fierce warriors when protecting their land and families.

 In village Tabasaran culture, friendship and hospitality are the highest values.
 If a person has many friends, he or she is a 'wealthy' person.
 Within their culture, friendship and hospitality go with one another.
 If a guest comes to a Tabasaran home, everything else is dropped and the friendly relationship takes first priority.

 Other salient features of Tabasaran culture are also evident: respect to the elderly, mutual aid in daily life and local artisanry such as carpet-making and Tabasaran music, the "godekan"—the male collective decision-making body at the center of each village, societal care for the sick and the poor.

-Not all was easy, however, in Tabasaran culture.
-Male drunkenness has reached alarmingly high levels since the introduction of Russian vodka in the late 1800s.
-Lack of historical sources of grace, either in the culture or in Islam (which came to Tabasaran in the 8th Century), results in a noticeable harshness at many levels of society—both in the home and in the school.
+The Tabasaran like all societies have their problems Male drunkenness has reached alarmingly high levels since the introduction of Russian vodka in the late 1800s.
+Blood feuds are common.
 Fear and shame are widely felt as controlling forces of traditional conformity.
-Cycles of vengeance and violence beset the region, along with fierce power struggles—capped by the omnipresent corrupt bribery demands, emanating from those in power.
+Cycles of vengeance and violence beset the region, along with fierce power struggles—capped by the omnipresent corrupt bribery demands, coming from those in power.

 |Global Prayer Digest: 2015-03-08|